Afghanistan: Taliban closes universities to women

 The minister says the move is until further notice.
 It is expected to take effect immediately.

-It further restricts women's access to formal education, as they were already excluded from secondary schooling.
+It further restricts women's access to formal education, as they were already excluded from most secondary schools.

 Three months ago thousands of girls and women sat university entrance exams across Afghanistan.